qc16/evrynet-node/DEVELOPER_NOTES.md

 **1. Imports**

 ```
-Tip: Standard library packages first, the other packages later.
+Tip: Use gofmt as formatting tool.
+Standard library packages first, the other packages later.
 ```

-Avoid renaming imports except to avoid a name collision; good package names should not require renaming.
-In the event of collision, prefer to rename the most local or project-specific import.
+Just use `gofmt` as formatting tool and our standard.

 Imports are organized in groups, with blank lines between them.
 The standard library packages are always in the first group.